georgesung/frontend-nanodegree-neighborhood-map/README.md

 ### How to run this application locally

-First, we must enable CORS (Cross-Origin Resource Sharing).
-One way achieve this is to install the following Chrome extension: "Allow-Control-Allow-Origin: *".
-Then, open index.html with the extension activated.
+Clone this git repository, and open index.html in your browser